nerfcats/lunix/README.md

 ### Requirements
 To build Lunix, you need:
+- cmake
-- CMake
+- make
-- Make
+- gcc
-- GCC
+- libssl-dev

-To install these packages run `sudo apt install cmake make gcc`
+To install these packages on Ubuntu/Debian run `sudo apt install cmake make gcc libssl-dev`.

 ### Automatic Build
 I've made a script to do this automatically, in the main Lunix directory, type `./Build.sh` to build Lunix for first time.
 To rebuild type `./Build.sh --rebuild`.